-- Most of the action in The Social Network takes place in and around Harvard University — although the scenes in question were filmed at Johns Hopkins University in Baltimore.
+- Most of the action in The Social Network takes place in and around Harvard University note — although the scenes in question were filmed at Johns Hopkins University in Baltimore.
 (Harvard hasn't allowed movies to film on-campus since Love Story in the 1970s.)

-- The Friends Of Eddie Coyle is an adaptation of a novel written by a Boston lawyer and shot entirely in the city.
+- The Friends of Eddie Coyle is an adaptation of a novel written by a Boston lawyer and shot entirely in the city.

 - The Evie Scelan novels are set in Boston, with enough name drops that you could probably map the city from the narrative in Spiral Hunt